s3achan/ai-receipt-tracker/README.md

 # 🧾 AI-Powered Receipt Classifier and Spending Tracker

-This is a complete and robust Streamlit application designed to parse PDF receipts, categorize items using an OpenAI API with memory (user-defined category mapping), store the data persistently in an SQLite database using SQLAlchemy, and display interactive spending analytics.

 An end-to-end Python application using **Streamlit** for the frontend, **OpenAI (GPT-4o-mini)** for receipt parsing and item classification, and **SQLAlchemy/SQLite** for robust data persistence.
 This tool automates the tedious process of entering purchase data, learns your preferred categories, and provides real-time spending analytics.